andrew-git/StarlingGAFPlayerOpenFL/README.md

 Works for flash and html5 targets (others not checked, but could work)

-Support work with zip files and nested movies (see demo) Not implemented ATF and TextField support in GAF, Sound not checked, but should work
+Support work with zip files and nested movies (see demo) Added base GAFTextField implementation, if work don't satisfy disable with GAFTextField.useTempTextField = false;

+Not implemented ATF support in GAF, Sound not checked, but should work

 # Dependencies
 zip library https://github.com/starburst997/haxe-zip